cubexch/gitbook/perpetual-futures/liquidation.md

 => C1 + C2 + (u_x * p_x + q_x) < 0
 => p_x < -(C1 + C2 + q_x) / u_x
 ```

-## Liquidator Price

-The price that the liquidator would pay for the contract.

-This is a price improvement over the oracle price to incentivize liquidators to
-provide liquidity, while ensuring that cascading liquidations and thin order
-books do not result in egrigious liquidation prices.